Sydney Harbour Walks: 11 Best Routes (2025 Guide)

 The boardwalk at Wolloomooloo Bay

-We wrote this detailed guide to the Foreshore Walk.
-I could not recommend this more highly for anyone visiting Sydney.
-It takes in so much of the city’s big sites and is a flat, easy walk that is almost entirely wheel friendly, which just one or two minor detours.
+I’ve written this detailed guide to the Foreshore Walk because I couldn’t recommend this more highly for anyone visiting Sydney.
+It takes in so many of the city’s major sites and is a flat, easy walk that’s almost entirely wheelchair-friendly, with just one or two minor detours.

 Length: 11km